 Your partner may be as anxious about the outcome.
 However, the sooner you can determine whether or not you have an STD, the sooner you may begin treatment and discuss how you will proceed in the future.

 It is important to be aware of how frequently you should check you and your partner in the first place.
-This frequency should be determined a number of characteristics, including age, gender, sexual preference, and lifestyle.
+This frequency should be determined by a number of characteristics, including age, gender, sexual preference, and lifestyle.
 At least once each year, sexually active people in exclusive partnerships should get examined for sexually transmitted diseases, preferably from STD testing in Los Angeles.

 You can look for free STD testing near you or free STD testing in Los Angeles in case of emergencies.